jwaterson/Object-Oriented-Programming-Feefo/README.md

 ### Number Statistics ###

 Calculates the (1) median, (2) mean, (3) mode, and (4)
 range for a given array of integers (of unknown length) and outputs these four values to the console.
-Assume arrays may be very large.
+Assumes that arrays may be very large.